piParty/plant-parenthood-be/README.md

 We tested two different light sensors.
 The Adafruit TSL-2591 requires a bit more setup, but gives more accurate light readings.

-###Configuring the device:
+###Preparing the MicroSD card:
 - Connect a MicroSD card to your computer, and format it in FAT32 format (you can also buy a pre-loaded MicroSD cart with NOOBS pre-installed, and skip the next few steps).
 - Download the NOOBS operating system from [The Raspberry Pi NOOBS download page](https://www.raspberrypi.org/downloads/noobs/)
 - Once extracted, copied the archive folder's contents to the top level of the formatted SD card
 - Eject the Micro SD card from your computer, and insert it in the slot on the Raspberry Pi
+-
+- On the Raspberry Pi:
+-
 - Connect a display and keyboard to your Raspberry Pi, then connect the power cord.
 - Allow the device to boot into Raspbian, and complete the prompts, making sure to set a non-default password for your user.
 - Confirm the dialog asking you to update the Raspberry Pi's software.
-- Install updated software when prompted (this will take some time) -
+- Install updated software when prompted (this will take some time)
 - Open a Terminal from the Accessories sub-menu.
 - Type `sudo raspi-config` into the terminal, then navigate to `Network Options: Hostname`.
 - Enter a new name that VNC Server will use to connect to the Pi.
+- Navigate to `Interface Options`,
+- If you're using the photo sensor and MCP3008 digital to analog converter components, navigate to `SPI` and ensure SPI is enabled.
-- If you're using an Adafruit TSL-2591, you should then navigate to `Interface Options`, then `I2C` and enable I2C and restart the device (if you aren't prompted to do so, use `sudo reboot`).
+- If you're using the Adafruit TSL-2591 then `I2C` and enable I2C and restart the device
+- If you aren't prompted to reboot, use `sudo reboot`.
 - Exit the Raspberry Config menu, then type `vncserver` and hit return.
 - The command should respond with a number of details relating to the connection, including a VNC Server catchphrase which will help you ensure you're connecting to the right device, and a phrase "New desktop is `hostname:1` (where hostname is whatever you set earlier) followed by an ip address.
 - On your computer, download and install VNC Client, and open the application.